nubsuki/YouTube-Music-Player/Readme.md

 ![YTMusic](assets/ytmp.png)
 ## Features

-- 🎵 **Desktop YouTube Music**: A dedicated YouTube Music app with no distractions.
+- **Desktop YouTube Music**: A dedicated YouTube Music app with no distractions.
-- 🔄 **Minimize to Tray**: Close the app window to minimize it to the system tray.
+- **Minimize to Tray**: Close the app window to minimize it to the system tray.
+- **Dicord Rich Presence**: Sets Discord Profile status to current song that plays.
 ---

 ## Get Started